jjmpsp/jjmpsp.github.io/_collections/_projects/install.md

 ## HTML Content

 Jekyll lets you mix HTML into Markdown in the content, so it is possible to utilise Bootstrap 4's components.
-The [blog posts]({{ site.baseurl }}{% link list/posts.html %}) have some examples.